ruby/debug/README.md

 ### Invoke the program from the debugger as a traditional debuggers

 If you don't want to modify the source code, you can set breakpoints with a debug command `break` (`b` for short).
-Using `rdbg` command to launch the program without any modifications, you can run the program with the debugger.
+Using `rdbg` command (or `bundle exec rdbg`) to launch the program without any modifications, you can run the program with the debugger.

 ```shell
 $ cat target.rb                        # Sample program